MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/index.md

 1. Click **Optimize**.
 The blue icons should move faster and more smoothly.

-1. To better display a difference between the optimized and un-optimized versions, click the **Subtract 10** button a few times and try again.
-If you add too many blue icons, you might max out the CPU, and then you might not observe a major difference in the results for the two versions.
+1. To better display a difference between the optimized and unoptimized versions, click the **Subtract 10** button a few times and try again.
+If you add too many blue icons, you could max out the CPU, and then you might not observe a major difference in the results for the two versions.

 1. Click **Un-Optimize**.
 The blue icons move slower and with more sluggishness again.

 ### Record runtime performance

 When you ran the optimized version of the page, the blue icons move faster.
 Why is that?
 Both versions are supposed to move the icons the same amount of space in the same amount of time.
-Take a recording in the **Performance** tool to learn how to detect the performance bottleneck in the un-optimized version.
+Take a recording in the **Performance** tool to learn how to detect the performance bottleneck in the unoptimized version.

 1. In DevTools, click **Record** (![Record.](../media/record-icon.msft.png)).
 DevTools captures performance metrics as the page runs.